sophgo/libsophon/bmvid/document/bmcv/source_en/api/lkpyramid.rst

 bmcv_image_lkpyramid
 ====================

 LK pyramid optical flow algorithm.
 The complete call flow include creation, execution and destruction.
-The first half of the algorithm uses TPU, and the second half uses CPU for serial operation.
-Therefore, for PCIe mode, it is recommended to enable CPU to accelerate.
+The first half of the algorithm uses Tensor Computing Processor, and the second half uses Processor for serial operation.
+Therefore, for PCIe mode, it is recommended to enable Processor to accelerate.
 Please refer to Chapter 5 for specific steps.

 Create
 ______